petersulyok/smfc/ARCHITECTURE.md

     L --> M([enter main loop])
 ```

+Step **G** hands the acquire to the platform (§6.3), so what it does depends on the
-Step **G** sets `FULL` fan mode **only if the BMC is not already in FULL**.
-The
+board: most platforms set `FULL` fan mode **only if the BMC is not already in
+FULL**, while `GenericX14Platform` latches per-zone manual mode instead and never
-readiness gate in `Ipmi.__init__` (§6.4) has by this point waited out the
+touches the fan mode.
+The readiness gate in `Ipmi.__init__` (§6.4) has by this point
-settling window, so the mode read is reliable — a reported `FULL` is a stable
+waited out the settling window, so the state the platform reads is reliable — a
-`FULL`, not the transitional state that once justified re-issuing the mode
+reported `FULL` is a stable `FULL`, not the transitional state that once justified
-unconditionally.
-Skipping the redundant write avoids a needless `fan_mode_delay`
+re-issuing the mode unconditionally.
+Skipping the redundant write avoids a needless
-sleep (and the momentary fan blip some firmware produces when `FULL` is
+`fan_mode_delay` sleep (and the momentary fan blip some firmware produces when
-re-latched on a running system); runtime drift away from `FULL` is still caught
+`FULL` is re-latched on a running system); a lost control state is still caught
 every iteration by `_check_fan_mode()`.
 On real X11SCH-LN4F reboots the BMC comes
 up already in `FULL`, so this step routinely skips.
+A platform that cannot acquire
+control at all — an X14 zone refusing the manual mode latch, which is how an H14
+board behaves — raises here and `smfc` exits with code 8.

 Important: controller construction issues **no** IPMI fan writes — each
 controller's `__init__` only calls `get_temp()` — so there is no inter-controller